 Stepping down a short stairway from the deck, we (my daughter and I) first arrived in a tiny room, the restored deckhouse.
 In the boat’s cargo shipping days, this tiny room – I’d guess about 4 square meters – served as the kitchen, living room and bedroom for the captain and his family.

 A tiny “hallway,” perhaps a meter high, extends from the kitchen space into the stern of the boat.
-Two beds, built into the sides of that hallway, would have been incredibly cosy – or incredibly claustrophobic.
+Two beds, built into the sides of that hallway, would have been incredibly cosy – or incredibly claustrophobic, depending how you look at it.
 A family of four could sleep in these “cupboard beds,” the parents on one side and the children on the other.
 We had to kneel to the ground to enter the little hallway.

 The next room is the reception area and shop for the museum, so my sense of experiencing the houseboat way of life disappeared for a moment.
 After the conversion to houseboat, this space, once part of the cargo hold, served as a good-sized kitchen.